ProteinCalc Logo

 Learn More

-Disclaimer: This calculator provides estimates based on published research.
-Older adults with kidney disease, diabetes, or other health conditions should consult their healthcare provider before making significant changes to their protein intake.
+Disclaimer: This calculator provides general education based on published research.
+Older adults with kidney disease, diabetes, low appetite, swallowing issues, recent illness, unintended weight loss, or other health conditions should use clinician or registered dietitian guidance before changing protein intake.